riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     have mobile pageviews in them.
   * Red: January 2016, when the pageviews data switches from stats.grok.se to the Wikimedia Pageview API.
-  * Green: $n-1$ months after January 2016, where $n$ is the window size of the rolling mean.
+  * Yellow: $n-1$ months after January 2016, where $n$ is the window size of the rolling mean.
     In other words, this marks the *end of the transition* of switching to the Wikimedia Pageview API; after this line all the months used to calculate the rolling mean use only the Wikimedia Pageview API data.